Official Government Website

 Phone: (208) 837-4505

-Hours of Operation: Beginning March 1, 2024, the Visitor Center will be returning to 5 days a week.
-Thursday through Monday from 9 AM to 3 PM. | Day-use locations within state parks are open from 7 am to 10 pm, hours may change based on manager's discretion.
+Hours of Operation: The Visitor Center is open Thursday – Monday (closed Tuesday & Wednesday), 9am – 3pm. | Day-use locations within state parks are open from 7 am to 10 pm, hours may change based on manager's discretion.

 Email the Park